‘We want 50% stores in tier I and the other half, in tier II’: Janne Einola, CEO & Country Head, H&M India

 When entering India, H&M had plans to invest 100 million euros (about Rs 730 crore) over the next five years.
 How much of it has been invested?
 H&M has now extended its footprint to smaller towns — can you elaborate on the expansion strategy?

 We are looking at great locations as well as choosing the right malls to open our stores in cities we want to enter.
 If there is none available, we wait.
 As for investments, since we entered India, we have been opening stores across cities.
 In 2017 alone, we opened 17 stores.
 A great amount of investment has gone in opening these stores.
-It is not just the number of stores… we also have over four lakh employees in India.
+It is not just the number of stores… we also have 1500 employees in India.

 We have opened a number of stores in tier II cities and in 2018, we will continue to do so in metros as well as smaller cities.
 In the long term, we want 50% stores in tier I and the other 50% in tier II cities